Jorffy/DAIE/README.md

 This is the official implementation of the paper "Dual-Level Adaptive Incongruity-Enhanced Model for Multimodal Sarcasm Detection", which is accepted by Neurocomputing.
 (https://doi.org/10.1016/j.neucom.2024.128689)

+## Abstract
+Multimodal sarcasm detection leverages multimodal information, such as image, text, etc. to identify special instances whose superficial emotional expression is contrary to the actual emotion.
+Existing methods primarily focused on the incongruity between text and image information for sarcasm detection.
+Existing sarcasm methods in which the tendency of image encoders to encode similar images into similar vectors, and the introduction of noise in graph-level feature extraction due to negative correlations caused by the accumulation of GAT layers and the lack of representations for non-neighboring nodes.
+To address these limitations, we propose a Dual-Level Adaptive Incongruity-Enhanced Model (DAIE) to extract the incongruity between the text and image at both token and graph levels.
+At the token level, we bolster token-level contrastive learning with patch-based reconstructed image to capture common and specific features of images, thereby amplifying incongruities between text and images.
+At the graph level, we introduce adaptive graph contrast learning, coupled with negative pair similarity weights, to refine the feature representation of the model’s textual and visual graph nodes, while also enhancing the information exchange among neighboring nodes.
+We conduct experiments using a publicly available sarcasm detection dataset.
+The results demonstrate the effectiveness of our method, outperforming several state-of-the-art approaches by 3.33% and 4.34% on accuracy and F1 score, respectively.

 ## Model Architecture